portsoc/ws_npm/README.md

   ```bash
   npm test
   ```
-  On Windows, you must use Git Bash (or a similar terminal emulator) to run npm test
+  On Windows, you must use Git Bash (or a similar terminal emulator) to run npm test.
+This is installed by default once you have installed Git and can be found in the "Git" folder in the start menu.

 4. **Inside `test.js` you will find helpful comments that tell you what the tests expect.**